 Flooding is considered to be the costliest climate hazard for businesses.
 At present, the annual damages for non-residential properties in Scotland is expected to be £114m, or 17% of total UK damages.
-Flooding causes significant direct and indirect disruptions, impacting business and infrastructure assets and business continuity.
+Flooding causes

 The projected reduction in summer precipitation could also bring risks to businesses.
 Businesses use water for many purposes, from cooling and heating, to washing products, dissolving chemicals and as a direct input to products.
 Moreover, they also use water indirectly through their employees, who use it for drinking, washing and sanitary purposes.
 As a result, water scarcity has many negative impacts on businesses.
 It can disrupt business continuity, especially in very water intensive sectors such as food and beverages.
 If not well managed, risk of water shortage is projected to become material in investment and employment for water-intense sectors.
 However, water scarcity is not projected to be a prominent risk in Scotland.